SpikeInterface/spikeextractors/README.md

 ## Examples

-For more details about using SpikeExtractors, please checkout these [examples](https://github.com/SpikeInterface/spikeinterface/tree/master/examples/modules/extractors).
+For more information about how to use SpikeExtractors, please checkout these [examples](https://github.com/SpikeInterface/spikeinterface/tree/master/examples/modules/extractors).

 ## Documentation